YousafAzabi/roads/src/comparator/README.md

+The code in this folder is to compare between OS and OSM datasets and find mismatches in oneway road links.
+The script used to read two input files, then compare road name of each road in first set against all links in second set.
+If a name match found then compare coordinates if there is an overlap between two links. call function to calculate direction of both links and check if in same or opposite direction.
+After finishing all links write output to output files.
+The first file executed is `comparator.js`, then calls `compareOSroadWithOSM.js` which calls `checker.js` and `direction.js`. `comparator.js` calls `print.js` for printing information to console, `progress.js` called in time intervals to calculate progress of the execution. `io.js` is used to read and write input and output files.

-* `overlap.js` contains `distToler = 0.004` and `overlapPercentage = 0.5`, which are distance between links to be overlap and the overlap percentage between overlap segment and road links (0.5 = 50%).
+* `checker.js` contains two parametric values `distToler = 0.004` and `overlapPercent = 0.5` inside function `isOverlapping`, which are distance between links to be overlap and the overlap percentage between overlap segment and road links (0.5 = 50%).
-* `note-generator.js` contains `tolerance = 170` which is tolerance of the angle in degree and is exported to be used by other modules.
+* `direction.js` contains `tolerance = 10` which is tolerance of the angle in degree and is exported to be used by other modules.